Marty Weed Engineering Scholarship

 *Work history may be reviewed to address unique situations.

 The application process for the Marty Weed Engineering Scholarship to attend ATSSA's 2024 Convention & Traffic Expo in San Diego is now open.
 Scholarship recipients are required to attend the entire Convention & Traffic Expo to receive complimentary conference registration and up to $900 for reimbursable expenses.
 Housing at the official scholarship recipient hotel will be provided and paid for by ATSSA (recipients who choose to stay at a different hotel will be responsible for room cost and taxes and are not eligible for reimbursement of those expenses).
-Deadline to apply is July 21, 2023.
-Applicants will be notified of the decision on Aug.
+Deadline to apply was July 21, 2023.
+Applicants were notified of the decision on Aug.
 7.

 Questions?
-Call 540-376-3882 or contact The ATSS Foundation.
+Call 540-376-3882 or contact ATSS Foundation.